MapsPeople/docs/src/cms/index.md

 The MapsIndoors CMS also provides the opportunity to export your Map to a higher resolution, for example, if you want to print your map to physically hang at your location.

-1. Open the Display Settings for the Map - NOTE: This is not the same as the Display Settings in the other sections.
+1. Open the Display Settings for the Map.
 1. Set the use-case, this helps determine the resolution the map will be exported in.
 1. The Width of the exported map.
 1. The Height of the exported map.